 You probably know olive oil from the kitchen as a great and healthy option for salad dressing but it's also a great and healthy option to moisturize and nourish the skin, especially if it's on the dry side.

-All in all, a great option for dry skin (and less so for acne-prone or damaged skin).
+Overall, a great option for dry skin but less so for acne-prone or damaged skin.

 - Leslie Baumann, MD, Cosmetic Dermatology, 2nd edition, Olive Oil - pages 274